What Do To About Your Anxiety

-Almost everybody wants to know how to get rid of anxiety without using medication; but in order to do this you have to start by really understanding the nature of anxiety.
+Almost everybody wants to know how to get rid of anxiety therapy in Melbourne without using medication; but in order to do this you have to start by really understanding the nature of anxiety.

 I have some advice that may surprise you because it goes against the grain of many popular self-help theories.
 It’s really pretty simple; stop trying.

 Yup.
 You heard right.
 In the 11 or so years I’ve been practising I’ve read a zillion self-help books and come across as many sure fire ways to ‘cure’ anxiety – and none of them work.

 This is because you, and me, and the rest of the human race are hardwired to feel fear.
 We’re more motivated by the stick than the carrot and that’s the way it’s always been.
 A tiny little part of your brain called the Amygdala is programmed to make you think ‘what bad thing could happen next???’
 This heightened fear response is built into our DNA and back in caveman times we needed it to survive.

 Not the case nowadays, though; 80% of the fear we feel is unwarranted.
 Problem is most people don’t know how to separate the fear they do need from the fear they don’t need.

 So back to my point about trying to get rid of the anxiety; think of your anxiety as a dragon.
 The more you try to push it away, the more fire it will breathe at you.
 On the other hand, if you say ‘welcome old friend’ and invite your anxiety in, it loses its power and doesn’t really have anywhere to go.